qgrid/qgrid.github.io/source/feature/grouping.md

 ---
 title: Grouping
 group: Features
-order: -1
+order: 7
 ---

-Use q-grid grouping model to group rows by particular columns or use own implementation.
+Use q-grid model to group rows by particular columns or implement own way.

 ## Basic Grouping